archon-laboratories/obriareus/README.md

 *By: Sam Beckmann, Nate Beckemeyer*

-Utility for testing algorithms in the multi-armed bandit problem with budget constraints.
+Framework for testing algorithms in the multi-armed bandit problem with budget constraints.

 Changeable Parameters: